Green mango in black gram and fenugreek curry (Torachi uditmethi)

 2 small or 1 large green mango, peeled and cut into long slices

-Dry roast the black gram dal, fenugreek seeds and peppercorns till lightly coloured and aromatic.
+Dry roast the black gram dal, fenugreek seeds, and peppercorns until lightly coloured and aromatic.
 Cool and grind to a fine powder in a spice mill.
-Add the spice powder, coconut, green chillies and water to a small blender and blitz to a fine paste.
+Add the spice powder, coconut, green chillies, and water to a small blender and blitz to a fine paste.
 Set aside.

-heat the oil in a wok or a small pot and add the mustard seeds.
-Fry for 10 seconds till they splutter, about 20 seconds, and add the urad dal, fenugreek seeds, curry leaves and asafoetida in that order.
+Heat the oil in a wok or a small pot and add the mustard seeds.
+Fry for 10 seconds until they splutter, about 20 seconds, and add the urad dal, fenugreek seeds, curry leaves, and asafoetida in that order.
 Mix well and add the mango and jaggery.
-Cook on low heat, the jaggery will dissolve and form a sticky sauce.
+Cook on low heat.
+The jaggery will dissolve and form a sticky sauce.
 The smaller pieces of mango should be just cooked through but still with a crunch.
-Remove the mango pieces leaving the sauce behind.
+Remove the mango pieces, leaving the sauce behind.

-Add the coconut-spice mix, chilli powder and salt and cook on low heat for 3-4 minutes till thickened.
-Add back the larger pieces of mango and cook for 2-3 minutes until they are cooked through.
+Add the coconut-spice mix, chilli powder, and salt and cook on low heat for 3-4 minutes until thickened.
+Add the larger pieces of mango and cook for 2-3 minutes until they are cooked through.
 I like the mango to remain crunchy but just cooked through.
-If you cook it too much the mango will start to disintegrate into the sauce.
-Add the smaller pieces and turn off the heat. taste for salt and spice.
+If you cook it too much, the mango will start to disintegrate into the sauce.
+Add the smaller pieces and turn off the heat.
+Taste for salt and spice.
 The sauce should have a thickened consistency, like heavy cream.

-To serve, heat up the curry.
-Remove the large pieces of mango and arrange on the shallow bowl to resemble a half mango.
+To serve, heat the curry.
+Remove the large mango pieces and arrange them on the shallow bowl to resemble a half mango.
 Spoon the curry around the mango.
-Serve immediately garnished with either cilantro or desiccated coconut slices.
+Serve immediately, garnished with either cilantro or desiccated coconut slices.